trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ``hive.file-status-cache-expire-time``             How long a cached directory listing should be considered     ``1m``
                                                    valid.

-``hive.parquet.time-zone``                         Adjusts timestamp values to a specific time zone.
-JVM default
-                                                   For Hive 3.1+, this should be set to UTC.

 ``hive.rcfile.time-zone``                          Adjusts binary encoded timestamp values to a specific        JVM default
                                                    time zone.
 For Hive 3.1+, this should be set to UTC.

-``hive.orc.time-zone``                             Sets the default time zone for legacy ORC files that did     JVM default
-                                                   not declare a time zone.

 ``hive.timestamp-precision``                       Specifies the precision to use for Hive columns of type      ``MILLISECONDS``
                                                    ``timestamp``.
 Possible values are ``MILLISECONDS``,